 In addition to the above benefits of setting up an offshore bank account is the issue of sovereign risk or country risk.
 In other insights articles we have talked about the typical risks an investor would come across in the normal course of their career such as credit risk, market risk, or currency risk.
 Another primary risk to consider is sovereign risk.
 Sovereign risk is, simply put, the risk that some change in the domestic government, public policy, or legal code could directly impact your savings or access to your savings, as well as the risk of a government defaulting on its debt.
 It should come as no surprise that this type of risk is not typically associated with Japan, as it is a famously stable country.
 In fact, the JPY is often referred to as “safe haven” currency.
 For instance, Japan is not likely to experience unexpected hyper-inflation of +200% in a single year, nor will it go through a radical political revolution anytime soon.
 Cash held in Japan is relatively safe.
 That said, Japan also has a worryingly high level of government debt outstanding, and anyone holding JPY should bear this in mind when looking to the mid to long term.
 In addition, there is another side to this coin that could still fall under the heading of ‘sovereign risk’ or ‘country risk’ as it pertains to your savings.
 This is the risk of creeping capital controls.

 Expats that have been living in Japan for at least a few years, and especially if they periodically send money abroad, are likely to have experienced an increasing tediousness when it comes to taking money out of the country.
 Of course, this can vary from bank to bank, and even branch to branch within one bank, but overall it would appear that each year the banks are requiring more documentation to allow larger overseas transfers.
 In some cases, some banks have been known to outright reject requests to transfer funds outside of Japan.
 Yes, it is your money, and yes the bank technically can deny transfer requests.
 Such practices are established with the primary stated objective of ‘protecting their clients’ money’, claiming that the bank is not comfortable making an overseas transfer to a foreign institution or recipient they are not completely familiar with.
 It should however come as no surprise that the list of recipients that they are familiar with does not include very many non-Japanese institutions.
-Starting to accumulate savings outside of Japan now can help to reduce this risk of capital controls, making it increasingly difficult to transfer funds out of the country in the future.
+Starting to accumulate savings outside of Japan using an offshore bank account now can help to reduce this risk of capital controls, making it increasingly difficult to transfer funds out of the country in the future.

 How do I set up an offshore bank account?